Aberdeenshire Canal: Opening

 The canal eventually opened in early June 1805.
-The Committee of Management met at Inverurie, where they were congratulated on completing the task by the Provost, Magistrates, minister and others.
-They set off in the barge The Countess of Kintore, suitably decorated for the occasion, and travelled to Kintore, where they were met by the Magistrates and other inhabitants.
+The committee of management met at Inverurie, where they were congratulated on completing the task by the provost, magistrates, minister and others.
+They set off in the barge The Countess of Kintore, suitably decorated for the occasion, and travelled to Kintore, where they were met by the magistrates and other inhabitants.
 Several groups of ladies joined them as they approached Aberdeen, and travelled through the locks.
 Crowds gathered on the banks, and refreshments were served on the boat.
 The band of the Stirlingshire Militia accompanied them for the final few miles.
 After seven and a half hours, they reached the terminal basin next to the docks, and retired to the New Inn for dinner and toasts.
 Fourteen of the locks failed within the first few months, and reconstruction of the masonry resulted in the canal being shut until October 1806.
 The engineer Thomas Telford approved the substantial reconstruction.
-A third Act of Parliament was passed on 13 March 1809, which enabled the company to raise a further £45,000 for work on the canal, but it seems probable that its powers were never used.
+A third act of Parliament, the Aberdeenshire Canal Navigation Act 1809 (49 Geo.
+3. c. iii) was passed on 13 March 1809, which enabled the company to raise a further £45,000 for work on the canal, but it seems probable that its powers were never used.

 The canal ran up the strath of the River Don from Aberdeen for a total of 18.25 mi to a terminus just south of Inverurie.
 The terminus area came to be known as Port Elphinstone after Sir James Elphinstone, who was a keen supporter and financier of the canal.
 He lived nearby at Logie House near Oyne and Pitcaple.
 The canal had 17 locks, all in the first 4 mi between Aberdeen harbour and Stoneywood, together with 56 road bridges, 20 culverts and five aqueducts.
 From Stoneywood it ran level to Port Elphinstone and was used to carry both freight and passenger boats.
 Passengers were only carried on the top section, and disembarked at a building called the Boathouse, situated above the five St Machar Drive locks.
 The fall from Stoneywood to the low water mark at Aberdeen was 168 ft.
 As originally built, it was about 17 ft wide and 3 ft deep.
 John Rennie suggested it should be 27 ft wide and 4 ft deep, and although it was enlarged in the first six years, it was only increased to 23 ft wide and 3 ft 9 in deep.